wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### NO_WOLFSSL_RENESAS_TSIP_TLS_SESSION

 For disabling only the TSIP TLS-linked Common key encryption method.
+Note: This is a Renesas RX TSIP specific define.

 #### NO_WOLFSSL_SHA256